 The Suncor Energy Foundation (SEF) is governed by a Board of Directors that provides strategic guidance and approves donations beyond a certain financial threshold.
-These approvals are typically offered at meetings held four times per year (late March/early April, June, September, and November).
+These approvals are typically offered at meetings spread throughout the year (typically March, June, and November).

 The SEF board also receives feedback and advice from an Indigenous Youth Advisory Council and an advisory group of diverse Suncor employees who support the SEF post-secondary donation program.